polterguy/babelfish/README.md

 referenced using the combination of its `id` and `locale` being the ISO code for the language.

-This allows you to retrieve translations from the system for a specific language, and do a key/value substitute on your client's UI, where each UI component requiring translations somehow as associated with the key the system returns for that particular piece of text.
+This allows you to retrieve translations from the system for a specific language, and do a key/value substitute on your client's UI, where each UI component requiring translation somehow is associated with the key the system returns for that particular piece of text.

 ### Definitions